Maker: Science & Mechanics

 For years I had the instruction manual for this machine but had never even seen it; then Mike Dimov was kind enough to give me one (thank you, Mike!), so here it is.
 Makes me want to set my darkroom up again.

 This was written up in the Ed Scully's column in the December 1972 issue of Modern Photography, so I actually know something about this meter (the advertisement comes from the same issue).
 The Model 102 is a micro-ammeter that runs off batteries and a CdS probe.
 They have four sensitivity ranges and a calculator dial to convert microamps into something useful for exposure.
-For $57.50 you got that unit and one probe (you chose which type: standard, mini and an easel).
+For $57.50 you got that unit and one probe (you chose which type: standard, mini or an easel).

 The Model A-3 was similar but it added a second sensitivity dial (called paper speed), a dial lamp that could be switched on and off (this was meant to be used in a darkroom) and you got all three probes. $75 new.